Title IX Regulations & Policy

 - Investigation: In the Title IX process, the investigator(s) will conduct interviews and gather evidence but will not weigh the evidence or make a determination as to whether there has been a policy violation.
 Rather, there will be a live hearing in front of a hearing panel, and the hearing panel will weigh the evidence and make a determination.

-- Hearing: In the Title IX process, if a party or witness does not submit to cross-examination at the live hearing, the hearing panel cannot rely on any statement or testimony of that person as evidence in determining whether there has been a policy violation.
-Cross-examination of the other party and any witnesses will be conducted by the party’s advocate of choice.
+- Hearing: In the Title IX process, cross-examination of the other party and any witnesses will be conducted by the party’s advocate of choice.
 If a party does not have an advocate, the University will provide a hearing advisor for the limited purpose of conducting cross examination on their behalf.

 - Appeals: Either party can appeal the outcome of a hearing if the appeal is based on one of three allowable grounds: procedural irregularity that affected the outcome, new evidence that was not reasonably available at the time of the determination that could affect the outcome, and/or the Title IX Coordinator, investigator(s), or Hearing Panel had a conflict of interest or bias that affected the outcome.

 Most importantly, the University will continue to provide support and resources to members of our campus community who are affected by sexual harassment, regardless of which policy applies to their report.
 In addition, the University is maintaining several aspects from the PPDHRM Policy in the Title IX Sexual Harassment Policy.
 These include, but are not limited to: